 Outcome:

 Lisa’s restitution and community service influenced the prosecutor’s recommendation for a non-custodial sentence, resulting in home confinement.
-Her actions demonstrated an understanding of the result of the crime and a proactive commitment to rectifying harm.
+Her actions demonstrated an understanding of the result of the crime and a proactive commitment to making amends for the damage she caused.

 The Impact of Restitution on Sentencing

-Restitution can significantly influence how judges and prosecutors view a defendant’s accountability.
-By taking proactive steps to address harm, you:
+Restitution can significantly influence how judges and prosecutors perceive a defendant.
+By taking proactive steps to make payments, you:

 - Demonstrate Remorse:

-Proactive restitution signals that you understand the impact of your actions on the victim of a crime and are committed to making amends.
-This may shape how the District Attorney’s Office, law enforcement, and the Attorney General perceive your case. - Align with Rehabilitation Goals:
+Proactive restitution signals that you understand the impact of your actions on the victim of a crime and are committed to making amends. - Align with Rehabilitation Goals:

 Restitution supports the court’s emphasis on rehabilitation by promoting a sense of responsibility over purely punitive measures.
 This can be especially relevant if the defendant also participates in a victim compensation program or follows instructions from a probation officer.